Department Change Account Policy

 - Money is to be kept separate and not comingled with other funds.

-- Monies must be secured at all times.
+- Physical cash must be secured at all times.

-All new change accounts, and any changes to a change account, require the approval of the University Controller’s office.
+Any requests for a new change account or modifications to an existing change account require the approval of the University Controller’s office.

-Any theft of a department change account must be reported immediately to Public Safety and the University Office of Internal Auditor.
+Any theft of a department change account must be reported immediately to Public Safety and the University's Safety, Audit, Risk and Compliance department.
 A copy of the Public Safety report should be filed with the Internal Auditor.

 Department change accounts are subject to periodic surprise audits and should always be ready for such.
 Department change account custodians are responsible for ensuring that these policies are followed by the users.

-Failure to follow these policies may result in the loss of your department change account.
+Failure to follow these policies may result in the loss of your department’s change account.